kappapiana/howtos/git.md

 because if I have created branch on one computer, I might fail to have on a different computer.
 This checks all local and remote are aligned

-# Store credentials

-You need to setup the git credential helper with Gnome Keyring:

-Install and compile the Gnome Keyring devel:

-    sudo apt-get install libgnome-keyring-dev
-    sudo make --directory=/usr/share/doc/git/contrib/credential/gnome-keyring

-And setup the credential:

-    git config --global credential.helper /usr/share/doc/git/contrib/credential/gnome-keyring/git-credential-gnome-keyring

-## To store for a particular repository

-Set a Git username:

-    git config user.name "Mona Lisa"

-Confirm that you have set the Git username correctly:

-    git config user.name

 # resolve conflicts